owensgl/intro-genomics/labs/lab_10.md

 ### Questions
 - How many contigs are in your assembly?
 - What is the N50 of the assembly?
-- Qualitatively how does this genome differ from the last one you assembled?
+- Would you say this is a better or worse genome assembly than the velvet assembly?

 Now that we have a genome the next step is to see where genes are.
 To do this, we need to annotate the genome.